annadc/IOE2-Project1/README.md

-# IOE2-Project1
-Winter 2021
+CREDIT:
-CODE WRITTEN BY SCOTT FITZGERALD AND MODIFIED BY Michael Brzuchalski and William Luk.
+Code written by Scott Fitzgerald and modified by Michael Brzuchalski and William Luk.